Time and Technology in the Classic City: Walking through Addis Ababa’s Video Necessary change

 Ethiopian Has 13 months

 The Ethiopian calendar comprises 13 months, 12 months or 30 days, and one month of 5 or 6 days, depending on if it’s a leap year.
-In contrast, the Gregorian calendar has days that can be less or over 30 days in a month.
+In contrast, the Gregorian calendar has days that can be less or more than 30 days in a month.
 This makes the Ethiopian calendar a bit simpler than the Gregorian calendar, in which we have to remember if a month ends on the 30th or the 31st.
-Meaning, a year has 365 days 6 hours 2 minutes, and 24 seconds in the Ethiopian calendar.
+In other words, a year has 365 days 6 hours 2 minutes, and 24 seconds in the Ethiopian calendar.
 The thirteenth month in the Ethiopian calendar, Puagme, is derived from the Greek word epagomene, which means “days overlooked in calculating a year.”
 In an intercalary year, this month has either five or six days.
 Puagme will have six days instead of five once every four years.
 Puagme will also have the seventh day once every 600 years.

 Ethiopia has Four-Year Leap-Year Cycle